hoangsonww/Binary-Search-Tree-DSA/README.md

 ## Prerequisites
 - Java Development Kit (JDK) 11 or later.
+- A Java IDE (e.g. IntelliJ IDEA or Eclipse) is highly recommended.

 ## Setup and Compilation
 1. Ensure Java is installed on your system.
 You can verify this by running `java -version` in your command line or terminal.